bengfarrell/rgf-blog/content/blog/2010-05-13-mcwilliams-hanwood-estates-shiraz-2008.md

 [The Wine Cask Blog](http://winecask.blogspot.com/2008/12/mcwilliams-hanwood-estate-shiraz-2006.html) on the 2006 Vintage

 Black cherry pour with ample rich plum and black cherry bouquet full of ripe fruit.
-Palate---spicy front with some heft yielding to nicely integrated, extracted plummy fruit with character in an easy drinking style.
+Palate—spicy front with some heft yielding to nicely integrated, extracted plummy fruit with character in an easy drinking style.
 Finishes with some spice and fruit galore.

 _Reviewed 5.3.10_